AdriOZ/brick-js/README.md

-# brick-js
+# pong-js
-A Brick Breaker clone for the browser
+A simple Pong clone for the browser